mxstn/mxstn.github.io/_pages/mountains.md

 I am a mountain enthusiast currently living in Innsbruck, Tyrol.

 In winter I like to do ski-touring, in summer I enjoy ridge scrambling or light alpine climbs.
-My strengths are fast movement in alpine, rocky terrain up to UIAA grade 4 and orientation/navigation in pathless, alpine environment.
+My strengths are fast movement in alpine, rocky terrain up to UIAA grade 4 and navigation through pathless, alpine environment.

 <img src="../assets/img/21_08_11.jpg" alt="me" width="100%" oncontextmenu="return false;"/>